Maine Coon vs. Persian: Which Cat Breed Is Right for You?

 • Polycystic kidney disease (PKD)

-Choosing a reputable breeder is especially important for Persian cats.
+Choosing a good breeder for Persian cats is very important.

 Living Environment and Compatibility